bioinformatics-ua/dicoogle-client-js/README.md

 The repository includes two examples of dicoogle-client for simple querying:

- - "app.js" is a stand-alone Node.js application that outputs the result to the standard output.
+ - "dicoogle-query-cli.js" is a complete stand-alone Node.js application for querying Dicoogle.
+This is the source code of the `dicoogle-query` application.
- - "app.html" is a browser application that prints the result to the web page.
+ - "app.html" is a web page demonstrating simple querying.

 ## Further Notice

-This library is using the latest Dicoogle web service API, which is not fully stable.
-This client wrapper will be developed as the API matures.
+This library is compatible with versions 2.0.X of Dicoogle.
+This client wrapper can be updated as new services emerge.

 ## License